 Using payroll software will also give your company the ability to set up automated payroll reporting processes, meaning you can build templated reports, and schedule those reports to be automatically delivered to your inbox or sent out to the appropriate teams.
 You can also implement automated workflows to make approval tracking easier, which can help with internal and external audits and compliance.

-3. Authorize your people to do more
+3. Authorise your people to do more

 Payroll and HR professionals have traditionally handled the paperwork and administration associated with updating employee records and time and attendance changes, which doesn’t leave a lot of time for other projects.